-What happens when you take a group of change-makers out of the conference rooms and into the wild – where days are filled with backcountry skiing and evenings with climate change discussions?
+What happens when you take a group of scientific and business leaders out of the conference rooms and into the wild – where days are filled with backcountry skiing and evenings with climate change discussions?
 That’s what the Tarfala Think Tank wants to find out.

 We still pass through shadows, but the peaks high above glow a fiery red-yellow in the morning sun.
 Only the soft whisper of skis sliding up the snow-clad glacier can be heard, with the bulk of Kebnekaise massif – Sweden’s highest mountain – leaning in over us from all sides.
 The silence is suddenly ripped asunder by the pounding roar of an avalanche crashing down a nearby mountain side.
 The snow and ice at the mountain tops must be getting warmer.
 Then again, another one releases, this time just a few hundred meters away.